stratself/arcticons-selfhosted-demo/scripts/README.md

 This project uses [uv](https://docs.astral.sh/uv/) to run Python commands.
 Dependencies are also noted in [`requirements.txt`](requirements.txt)

+## Process for adding icons

-To prepare a release, first check the icons' drawability and metadata to be correct.
+To add icons to website, first check the icons' drawability and metadata to be correct.
 Please **run all commands from the root dir of this repo**.

 ```bash
 uv sync --dev # sync dependencies